-I began collecting the UA Galloway prints years ago, using as a base the 16 that my Dad gave me from the time he participated in the program.
+I began collecting UA Galloway prints years ago, using as a base the 16 that my Dad gave me from the time he participated in the program.
 I now have all of the series, and multiple copyright issues of each.
 On the Buy & Sell page you'll find info about how you can purchase from my inventory.
 You'll also see a list of prints I'm looking to buy.
 I'm a collector first, not a dealer, so the Buy & Sell page gives me, and I hope you, a chance to upgrade our collections.

 Specific information about the program and the issuance of the prints has been hard to come by, but after years of research, I believe I have "painted" a good picture of how it all worked.
 See the About the Series page to learn what I've discovered.
 The prints were accompanied by Spec Cards and Intro Letters.
-To read more about those go to the Cards & Letters page.
+To read more about those, go to the Cards & Letters page.
 I continue to piece together the history and sequencing of the program based on collecting, reading and talking with others.
 I'm hoping to share all of my information here, most of which you probably won't find anyplace else.
-I'm sure it's not 100% correct.
-In return, I hope you'll help me fill in some of the gaps.
+I'm sure it's not 100% correct so I hope you'll help me fill in some of the gaps.
 To that end, I welcome your comments, corrections and any new information.